Banchiri/phase-1-tasklister-mini-project/README.md

 ### Structuring Your Code

-You've been provided with a basic HTML file, as well as an `index.js` file where you can implement your solution.
+Use basic HTML file, as well as an `index.js` file where you can implement your solution.
 Note that the `index.js` file is contained within a `src` folder — this is a common pattern that you will see in many labs moving forward.
 If you take a look at the `index.html` file, you'll see that the